PMA Piercing’s Aftercare Guidelines

 (Lip, Labret, Monroe, Philtrum & Cheek also use General Cleaning Instructions)

-During normal oral hygiene maintenance, in the morning and at night, use an alcohol free mouth rinse such as Biotene or Crest for 30 seconds before flossing and brushing.
+During normal daily oral hygiene maintenance, in the morning and at night, use an alcohol free mouth rinse such as Biotene or Crest for 30 seconds before flossing and brushing.
 Rinse mouth with bottled water after this process.

 For initial healing time rinse mouth with with high grade bottled water like Fiji or Evian for 30 seconds after anything other than water or ice have come in contact with the inside of your mouth.